__________

 said later she regretted her “hasty judgement against all the Indian race.”

-speaks of the Apaches and their “mean, despicable, revengeful dispositions that
+Royal Stratton, writing in 1857, speaks of the Apaches and their “mean, despicable, revengeful dispositions that burn with hellish fury within their untamed bosoms.”

 *

-Ruth Finley writes, “The first
+RUTH FINLEY writes, “The first

 invention that relieved women in their personal, work-a-day lives was the